bladeofmaya/invasion_extractor/README.md

-# Elden Ring Invasion Editor
+# Elden Ring Invasion Extractor
 This Ruby gem is designed to automatically detect the start and end of invasions in Elden Ring gameplay footage.
 It's a time-saving tool for content creators who stream Elden Ring and want to efficiently edit their recordings.

 ## Background